-Nutrition plays an important role and advising patients to opt for a balanced diet with high intake of fruit and vegetables is essential.
-Avoiding foods that are known to be problematic such as those high in fat, salt and sugar is also recommended.
+Nutrition plays an important role; therefore, advising patients to opt for a balanced diet with a high intake of fruit and vegetables is essential.
+Avoiding foods that are known to be problematic, such as those high in fat, salt, and sugar, is also recommended.

 Regular exercise is also a significant factor and people should be aiming for 30 minutes of exercise each day.
-It is not necessary for exercise to be high intensity; cycling or fast-paced walking has been shown to have a positive effect.
+It is not necessary for exercise to be high intensity, as cycling or fast-paced walking have been shown to have a positive effect.

-Smoking and excessive alcohol consumption are linked to increased risk of cardiovascular disease and stroke.
-It is recommended that individuals stop smoking completely if possible and alcohol should be limited.
+Smoking and excessive alcohol consumption are linked to an increased risk of cardiovascular disease and stroke.
+It is recommended that individuals stop smoking completely if possible and limit their intake of alcohol.

-Some patients may require a surgical procedure known as a carotid endarterectomy following a transient ischemic attack.
+Some patients may require a surgical procedure known as a carotid endarterectomy following a TIA.
 This involves the removal of the lining and any blockage associated with the carotid artery that may be obstructing blood flow to the brain.